MrOiseau/advanced_ml/README.md

 ### Prerequisites

-Before running the system, ensure you have the necessary dependencies installed and that you have set up your environment variables.
+Before running the system, ensure you have:
+- Git installed
+- Conda/Miniconda installed (strongly recommended for cross-platform compatibility)
+- An OpenAI API key
+- A LangSmith API key (optional, for tracking and evaluation)

 ### Installation Steps